 Dark and Troubled Past: Kuga's father used to abuse her and possibly even cheated on her mother, but Kuga couldn't tell her mother because she didn't want to hurt her feelings.
 It still came out anyway, and led to her parents' divorce.

-There is also Hijiri's childhood friend, who has power to tell when danger is coming and where.
+There is also Hijiri's childhood friend, who has the power to tell when danger is coming and where.
 She uses it to attempt a murder.

 Deconstruction: This series subtly deconstructs a lot of tropes related to pretty much any series focused around a group of fast friends in school who go around solving problems and dealing with UST.
 It becomes most obvious after the Iris Hunter arc, but there are lots of more or less subtle signs of it leading in.
 Most seem like they're played straight at first and then are later shown to have unintended consequences.
 Some notable tropes that get partially to wholly dissected are The Pollyanna, Easily Forgiven (oddly, more from the offending party's side and their lingering guilt), Plug 'n' Play Friends, and True Companions.